Learn how to supply goods and services to the State government

-It can be challenging, however, for a business to qualify as a government supplier, identify suitable tender opportunities and navigate the procurement process.
+It can be challenging, however, for a small business to qualify as a government supplier, identify suitable tender opportunities and navigate the procurement process.

 - Getting Business Ready